 If $\alpha$ is a purely mixed curvature form for $\P$ and if $\L/A$ is an antisymmetric line bundle with rigidification $r$, then there is a unique isomorphism $\psi_{L,r}\colon (L,r)\cong (\P|_{A\times \{\hat{a}\}}, r_{\hat{a}})$, where $\hat{a}$ is the class of $\L$. \begin{defn} Let $\L/A$ be an antisymmetric line bundle with rigidification $r$.
 The {\em canonical log function on $\L$} (with respect to $\alpha$) is the log function obtained by pulling back the log function from Proposition~\ref{P:anticangood} by $\psi_{L,r}$. \end{defn} We immediately deduce: \begin{cor} Let $\log_L$ be the canonical log function on an antisymmetric rigidified line bundle $(L,r)$.
 Then $\log_L$ is good.
 In particular, it is normalized. \end{cor}

 We now show that the canonical log function on an antisymmetric line bundle has some desirable properties.
-First, by dualizing the objects in the proof of Proposition~\ref{P:anticangood}, we get the following result. \begin{prop} The tensor product of the canonical log functions on two antisymmetric line bundles is canonical. \end{prop} \begin{proof} Let $\hat{a}_1, \hat{a}_2\in \hat{A}$.
-If we swap the roles of $A$ and $\hat{A}$ in the proof of Proposition~\ref{P:anticangood}, we find that

-is an isometry for the log functions induced by the good log function on $\P$ with respect to $\alpha$, where By duality, the result follows. \end{proof}
+First, by dualizing the objects in the proof of Proposition~\ref{P:anticangood}, we get the following result. \begin{prop} The tensor product of the canonical log functions on two antisymmetric line bundles is canonical. \end{prop} \begin{proof} This is equivalent to the statement that for any fixed \( a\in A \) the log function induced by $\log_\P$ on $\P|_{\hat{A}\times \{a\}}$ is good, and this follows from Theorem~\ref{T:antigood} just like Proposition~\ref{P:anticangood}. \end{proof} \begin{rk} The characterization of the good log function on \( \P \) provided by Proposition~\ref{P:cangood} may be used for proving Propositions~\ref{P:anticangood}~and~\ref{P:tensorcan} without the use of flatness, hence, ultimately, without the use of the theorem of the cube for metrized line bundles, Proposition~\ref{P:metriccube}.
+This was our original proof, as indicated in \ref{subsec:oldproofs}.
+Let us just sketch a proof that the canonical log function is \( 2 \)-good in the sense of \ref{subsec:oldproofs}.
+Such a statement for all antisymmetric line bundles is equivalent to the statement that the canonical isomorphism \( (\id_{\hat{A}}\times [2])^\ast \P \isom \P ^{\otimes 2} \) is an isometry.
+For this one simply checks that the log function on the square root of the left hand side has curvature \( \alpha\) and satisfies the conditions of Proposition~\ref{P:cangood}. \end{rk}